Phishing Vs Vishing – The Key Differences Explained

 • Typically uses hyperlinks, attachments, or embedded scripts in emails or messages to deliver malware or to trick the user into providing sensitive information.

-• It can target a large number of individuals or organizations with mass email campaigns.
+• It can target many individuals or organizations with mass email campaigns.

-• Sender email address or domain, web page, or digital certificates can be spoofed.
+• Sender email addresses or domains, web pages, or digital certificates can be spoofed.

 • Attack duration can be ongoing for days or weeks.